squidsoup/kiwipycon-2016-youngcoders/students.md

 start_y = 12.0
 start_z = -14.4

+# Hint: since you've already worked out how to get to the top of tower 1,
+# you can just rename your x, y and z to tower_1_x etc.
 tower_1_x = 0 # Todo: Add x coordinates for tower_1
 tower_1_y = 0 # Todo: Add y coordinates for tower_1
 tower_1_z = 0 # Todo: Add z coordinates for tower_1